JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8030 days**.

-And here is a just a random fact -  **The sap of a banana plant leaves serious stains on hands and clothes that is extremely hard to remove**.
+And here is a just a random fact -  **In 1908, the first machine to make lollipops opened for business in New Haven, Connecticut**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)